 3.n.
 Cash and cash equivalents (IAS 32 and 39)

 Cash comprises cash on hand and demand deposits.
-Cash equivalents are short-term, highly liquid investments that are readily convertible into cash and which are subject to an insignificant risk of changes in value.
+Cash equivalents are short-term, highly liquid investments that are readily convertible into cash and which have an insignificant risk of changes in value.

 3.o.
 Equity